WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 ### Generator Tool

-The code generator that allows you to choose the libraries you need with many customization.
+The code generator that allows you to choose the libraries you need with many customizations.
 Link to repo: [https://github.com/wpbp/generator](https://github.com/wpbp/generator)

 ## Contributors